Choosing A Powerchair

 Important features to consider are which wheel drive the powerchair is (discussed in more detail in the next section).
 While dropped kerbs are usually available, kerb climbing abilities will be important on occasions when they aren’t - rear-wheel drive chairs will need a kerb climber fitted to manage this, while only more advanced mid-wheel drive chairs will be able to climb kerbs.

 While manufacturers do advertise ranges for their products, these should always be taken with a pinch of salt, and are more useful for comparing different products by the same manufacturer than products from different manufacturers.
-However, battery size is a key indicator of range, and should be looked at when working out if a product will go the distance that you need.
+Therefore, we recommend battery size as a key indicator of range, and this should be looked at when working out if a product will go the distance that you need.

 Which Wheel Drive?